 To give live and take away life are both within God's authority; words that need to be taken to heart; for one of the problems of mankind is that it lacks the fear of God; that once prevailed in many once godly nations, who are now allowing the ungodliness of man to prevail.

-Scripture reveals: Whereby the world that then was (the Pre-flood days of Noah), being overflowed with water, perished: The heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against (or until) the day of judgment and perdition (or destruction) of ungodly men (2 Peter 3:6-7).
+Scripture reveals: Whereby the world that then was (Pre-flood days of Noah), being overflowed with water, perished: The heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against (until) the day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).

 Scripture gives a reason why judgment is held in abeyance: The Lord is not slack concerning his promise, as some men count slackness: but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9).

 Scripture reveals: The day of the Lord will come as a thief in the night; in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up.
 Seeing then that all these things shall be dissolved, what manner of persons ought you to be in all holy conversation (conduct) and godliness (2 Peter 3:10-11).

 Scripture gives a warning concerning the door of life; to some will be closed, as in the days of Noah when God shut the door to the ark that contained Noah and his family; with only eight souls surviving the total destruction brought on the earth, through a flood that covered the whole earth.